 Marsden Moor is a field day for budding photographers, with the quaint village boasting traditional cottages and pubs and spectacular sights around Blakeley reservoir in particular.
 The village is usually the perfect spot to enjoy a cheeky pint and a chippy before heading back on the train to the city.

-Just a one hour drive from Manchester city centre, Macclesfield Forest is set in the Cheshire end of the Peak District and has four reservoirs nearby to discover and snap photos of.
+Just a one hour drive from Manchester city centre, Macclesfield Forest is set in the Cheshire end of the Peak District and has four reservoirs nearby to discover and snap photos of, as well as enjoy walks around.

 Lucky trekkers can spot a glimpse of red deer and other wildlife during their walk, with Trentabank reservoir being home to the largest heronry in the Peak District.
 The route is perfect for all abilities and features almost no incline, so is a great starting point for those looking to take up walking as a hobby.
 Just a 1/4 mile circular trail, Macclesfield Forest is the perfect morning walk before heading into the nearby town to check out the local area.